 You simply purchase the property in the name of your 401k (not your personal name) and all income goes into your 401k.
 You can even pay for any management fees inside your IRA as well.

-Should I invest in real estate in Detroit Michigan with my self-directed 401k?
+Should I invest in real estate in Southeast Michigan MI with my self-directed 401k?

 What you choose to invest in is up to you.
 However, many investors are discovering the power of putting a cash-flowing asset into their 401k.
 That cash flow is like having an extra contribution each and every month in your retirement account!